ibm-cloud-docs/ContinuousDelivery/git_locally.md

 IBM Eclipse Tools for {{site.data.keyword.Bluemix_notm}} provides plug-ins that you can install into an Eclipse environment to integrate your IDE with {{site.data.keyword.Bluemix_notm}}.

-With the tools, you can deploy the following types of files and servers to the {{site.data.keyword.Bluemix_notm}} server directly from your Eclipse IDE or from IBM WebSphere&reg; Application Server Developer Tools (WDT):
+With the tools, you can deploy the following types of files and servers to {{site.data.keyword.Bluemix_notm}} directly from your Eclipse IDE or from IBM WebSphere&reg; Application Server Developer Tools (WDT):

 * JavaScript files
 * WAR (web archive) files